-- 83. Mr. Daniel had no reason to suspect that his working with Paraquat could cause him to suffer Parkinson's disease or long-term neurological damage. - 84.
-SCPLLC and its predecessors' acts and omissions were a legal, proximate, and substantial factor in causing Mr. Daniel to suffer severe and permanent physical injuries, pain, mental anguish, and disability, and will continue to do so for the remainder of his life. - 85.
-Chevron U.S.A. and its predecessors' acts and omissions were a legal, proximate, and substantial factor in causing Mr. Daniel to suffer severe and permanent physical injuries, pain, mental anguish, and disability, and will continue to do so for the remainder of his life. - 86.
-FMC Corporation's acts and omissions were a legal, proximate, and substantial factor in causing Mr. Daniel to suffer severe and permanent physical injuries, pain, mental anguish, and disability, and will continue to do so for the remainder of his life. - 87.
-By reason of the premises, it became necessary for Mr. Daniel to incur expenses from medical care and treatment, and related costs and expenses required in the care and treatment of said injuries.
-Mr. Daniel's damages in this respect are presently unascertained as said services are still continuing. - 88.
-By reason of the premises, it will be necessary for Mr. Daniel to incur future expenses for medical care and treatment, and related costs and expenses required for future care and treatment.
-Mr. Daniel's damages in this respect are presently unascertained as said services are still continuing.
-Mr. Daniel prays leave to insert elements of damages in this respect when the same are finally determined. - 89.
-By reason of the premises, Mr. Daniel has been at times unable to follow Mr. Daniel's regular employment, incurring special damages in a presently unascertained sum as said loss is still continuing.
-Mr. Daniel prays leave to insert elements of damages with regards to past wage loss, future wage loss, and lost earning capacity when the same are finally determined.
+- 73. Plaintiff only heard of the linkage between Paraquat and Parkinson's Disease in February - 2021.
+Plaintiff did not discover this earlier because he had no reason to suspect that his working with Paraquat could cause him to suffer Parkinson's disease or long-term neurological damage.

+74. Defendants' acts and omissions were a legal, proximate, and substantial factor in causing will continue to do so for the remainder of his life.

+Plaintiff to suffer severe and permanent physical injuries, pain, mental anguish, and disability, and care and treatment, and related costs and expenses required in the care and treatment of said injuries.
+Plaintiff's damages in this respect are presently unascertained as said services are still continuing.

+75. By reason of the premises, it became necessary for Plaintiff to incur expenses from medical medical care and treatment, and related costs and expenses required for future care and treatment.

+76. By reason of the premises, it will be necessary for Plaintiff to incur future expenses for determined.

+Plaintiff's damages in this respect are presently unascertained as said services are still continuing.

+Plaintiff prays leave to insert elements of damages in this respect when the same are finally employment, incurring special damages in a presently unascertained sum as said loss is still continuing.
+Plaintiff prays leave to insert elements of damages with regards to past wage loss, future wage loss, and lost earning capacity when the same are finally determined.

-- 90. By reason of the premises, Mr. Daniel has suffered general (non-economic) damages in a sum in excess of the jurisdictional minimum of this court. - 91.
-By reason of the premises, Mr. Daniel has suffered special (economic) damages in a sum in excess of the jurisdictional minimum of this court.
+77. By reason of the premises, Plaintiff has been at times unable to follow Plaintiff's regular in excess of the jurisdictional minimum of this court.

+78. By reason of the premises, Plaintiff has suffered general (non-economic) damages in a sum excess of the jurisdictional minimum of this court.

+79. By reason of the premises, Plaintiff has suffered special (economic) damages in a sum in